Coping Emotionally with Bone Marrow Failure Disease

-The “powerful patient” resolves to be an integral part of their healthcare team, rather than a passive bystander to their own treatment.
+The “powerful patient” resolves to be an integral part of their healthcare team, rather than a passive bystander in their own treatment.

-- Learn everything you can about the disease and your treatment options.
-It will help you feel informed and empowered, as well as enable you to ask better questions of your doctor.
-If you don’t have a copy of AA&MDSIF’s patient education booklets on Understanding MDS, Aplastic Anemia or PNH, be sure to order one now.
+- Learn everything you can about your disease and treatment options.
+It will help you feel informed and empowered, as well as enable you to ask your doctor better questions.
+If you don’t have a copy of AAMDSIF’s patient education booklets on Understanding MDS, Aplastic Anemia or PNH, be sure to order one now.

 - Bring a list of questions to ask when you go to your doctor.
-Write them down when they occur to you -- don’t rely on trying to remember them.
-For help getting started, visit the Questions are the Answer Web site.
+Write them down when they occur to you and don’t rely on trying to remember them.
+For help getting started, visit the Questions are the Answer website.
 This site, provided as a service by the Agency for Healthcare Research and Quality, provides tips to help you build a personalized question list.

 Find support from others – give support when you can

-- Support Connectionk: Call AA&MDSIF’s Patient Educator at (800) 747-2820 who can answer your questions, listen and connect you to a trained volunteer through our Support Connection Network.
-Here, people just like you are talking, sharing, and supporting
+- Support Connection: Call AAMDSIF’s Patient Educator at (800) 747-2820 who can answer your questions, listen and connect you to a trained volunteer through our Support Connection Network.
+Here, people just like you are talking, sharing and supporting

 - You can complete the circle of support by offering your support to others in need.
 Pass along what you have learned -- your experiences and ideas – to those who are just building their own support network.
-One way to do this is by being a AA&MDSIF Support Conection Network volunteer.
-You’ll find giving -- as well as receiving – support helps you feel fully engaged in your plan to effectively cope with chronic disease.
+One way to do this is by being a AAMDSIF Support Connection Network volunteer.
+You’ll find giving, as well as receiving, support helps you feel fully engaged in your plan to effectively cope with chronic disease.

 Stay connected with friends and supporters